 Instructions

-- Add 4 tbsp soft brown sugar and 1 tsp salt into a pot
+- Add 4 tablespoon soft brown sugar and 1 teaspoon salt into a pot

 - Pour 200 ml white vinegar in with the salt and sugar then bring to the boil (until sugar dissolves), then reduce to a simmer for 5 minutes